calum-chamberlain/calum-chamberlain.github.io/index.md

 interesting rides, because thats fun.

-I ride anything from track (although not recently), through road to cyclo-cross (I help organise the New Zealand's largest cyclo-cross series, [Hüttcross](http://huttcross.blogspot.co.nz)), and all kinds of mountain-biking.
+I ride anything from track (although not recently), through road to cyclo-cross (I help organise New Zealand's largest cyclo-cross series, [Hüttcross](http://huttcross.blogspot.co.nz)), and all kinds of mountain-biking.
 Despite always wanting to race downhill, I still haven't done any proper downhill - the closest I have come is racing local